arktic-dev/arktic/default_faq.md

 ### TRANSCRIPTION RULES (SUMMARY)

+- If you're not sure/happy about a transcription, email me the filename (don't worry about filling up my inbox).
+At the end of a batch, I can search for it and check it myself.
+We go through batches at a rate of about 1/day, so please email it to me as soon as you can, because otherwise I might not correct it before it's sent out to a client.
+The filename is displayed on the transcription page.
+It might look similar to this: 20151125073624x91140.wav
 - Use lower case.
 Spellings should be in lower case separated by spaces.
 - No punctuation or special symbols except hyphens and apostrophes.
 - No abbreviations unless spoken, even common ones like "mr".
 Write titles in full.